-Operating income from continuing operations decreased during 2016 as compared to 2015 primarily due to lower organic sales and related gross profit and higher S,G&A costs.
-The increase in S,G&A expenses at our Distribution segment mostly relates to \$12.6 million of implementation expenses incurred in 2016 associated with our productivity initiative which includes operational process improvements and data analytics, primarily focused on expanding operating margins.
-These costs are not expected to recur at the same levels in future periods.
+Operating income decreased during 2016 as compared to 2015 primarily due to lower organic sales and related gross profit and higher S,G&A costs.
+The increase in S,G&A expenses at our Distribution segment mostly related to \$12.6 million of implementation expenses incurred in 2016 associated with our productivity initiatives which includes operational process improvements and data analytics, primarily focused on expanding operating margins.
+These costs did not recur at the same levels in 2017.
 These increases were partially offset by benefits received and the absence of costs associated with restructuring activities undertaken in the fourth quarter of 2015 and lower costs associated with our vehicles.